Donald McKay (scout)

-Donald McKay (1836 – April 19, 1899) was an American scout, actor, and spokesman.
+Donald McKay (c.
+1836 – April 19, 1899) was an American scout, actor, and spokesman.
 He is best known as the leader of the Warm Springs Indians during the Modoc War and American Indian Wars.

 Biography

-Donald McKay was born in 1836 in Oregon Territory to fur trader Thomas McKay and She-Who-Rides-Like-The-Wind Umatilla, a Cayuse woman from the Umatilla tribe.
+Donald McKay was born in about 1836 in Oregon Territory to fur trader Thomas McKay and She-Who-Rides-Like-The-Wind Umatilla, a Cayuse woman from the Umatilla tribe.